 Join us LIVE on 17 September 2018 at 3:00 PM – 4:00 PM ET

-While many are pointing fingers as to whether this problem should have been "foreseen", the IEEE-SA's Digital Inclusion through Trust and Agency (DITA) Industry Connections Program seeks to both educate and work with the global community to find solutions.
+While many are pointing fingers as to whether this problem should have been "foreseen", the IEEE Standards Association's (IEEE-SA) Digital Inclusion through Trust and Agency (DITA) Industry Connections Program seeks to both educate and work with the global community to find solutions.

 - Introduce the opportunistic gaps of the technology enabling this indignant behavior

 - Explore how emerging technologies such as blockchain, and IoTs in combination with privacy design protocols could lead to the continued use of these deeper, smarter technologies while minimizing the risk of exploitation to vulnerable end-users.

 - Understand how and why policy and technology need to collaborate to develop a platform that rewards and encourages good behavior for all end-users.